 Watch out for

 - The small print – check your lender can’t increase rates even when the rate your mortgage is linked to hasn’t moved.
 It’s rare, but it has happened in the past

 Capped rate mortgages

 Your rate moves in line normally with the lender’s SVR.
 But the cap means the rate can’t rise above a certain level.

-- Your rate will fall if the SVR comes down
+- Cheaper - your rate will fall if the SVR comes down.